Planning your Pets future without you

 How does the Pet Legacy Program Work?

 In the unfortunate situation that your pet comes into our care the following process will occur.
 The animal will be seen immediately by a trained vet on staff who will perform a check and if required, your animal will receive any treatment needed.
 If the animal passes a veterinary check they are then seen by our senior behavioural trainer who behaviourally tests their temperament.
 We will endeavour to find them a home like the one you have lovingly provided them.
-Your pet will be placed in a suitable foster home if available, alternatively they will stay in our kennels being lovingly cared for by our kennel staff and volunteers.

 Is there a fee to join the Pet Legacy Program?